ingo-eichhorst/neuro-color-picker/README.md

 - Allow users to adjust learning rate and other hyperparameters
 - Add a feature to export and import trained networks

-We hope this tool helps you gain insights into neural network training and inspires further exploration in the field of machine learning!
+I hope this tool helps you gain insights into neural network training and inspires further exploration in the field of machine learning!